yasirmansoori/git-cheatsheet/readme.md

-git branch -> to show all branches git branch <branch name> -> to create a new branch by given name git checkout <branch name> -> to switch to that branch
+git branch -> to show all branches git branch <branch name> -> to create a new branch by given name git checkout <branch name> -> to switch to that branch git checkout -b <branch name> -> to create and switch to the branch with name given
+git merge <branch name> -> make sure you first have to be onto master branch